General Social Agents: External validity in pre-committed novel settings

 This additional smoothing is not without both empirical and theoretical support \citep{mckelvey1992experimental,mckelvey1995quantal}.
 In the original 11-20 money request game, \citeauthor{1120Arad2012} estimate that 32\% of participants choose uniformly at random in their best fitting model.
 In \citeauthor{STAHL1994}, at most one out of 40 participants is best explained by random choosing.
-In a larger meta-analysis of several dozen strategic games, \citeauthor{Camerer2004Cognitive} estimate that a Poisson cognitive hierarchy model with approximately 20\% of the probability mass on players choosing uniformly at random best fits their data.
-We report all main results with $\varepsilon = 0.2$ but provide robustness checks with $\varepsilon \in \{0.05, 0.1, 0.3\}$ in Appendix~\ref{app:figs}.
+Across these and other studies, the evidence suggests that between 20-30\% random play captures observed behavior well.
+We therefore report all main results with $\varepsilon = 0.2$ but provide robustness checks with $\varepsilon \in \{0.05, 0.1, 0.3\}$ in Appendix~\ref{app:figs}.

-For each game $s$, we calculate Equation~\ref{eq:sample-ratio} four times.
-In all four cases, $\theta'$---the numerator of the log-likelihood ratio $\hat \Lambda_s$---is the sample of strategic \aisub{s} ($\hat P_{\bm\theta^*}$).
-The denominator $\theta''$ is one of four reference distributions: i) the baseline AI ($\hat P_0$), ii) the Harsanyi-Selten Nash equilibria ($\hat P_{Nash}$), iii) a uniform distribution over all possible strategies ($\hat P_{Unif}$), or iv) a randomly selected pure strategy distribution ($\hat P_{Pure}$).
-To be clear, this means all comparisons are made with respect to the strategic sample.
-We then take the average across the games to estimate $\bar \Lambda_S$ from Equation~\ref{eq:sample-avg-ratio} for each comparison.
+For each game $s$, we calculate Equation~\ref{eq:sample-ratio} five times.
+In all five cases, $\theta'$---the numerator of the log-likelihood ratio $\hat \Lambda_s$---is the predictive distribution for the strategic sample of \aisub{s}.
+The denominator $\theta''$ is one of five benchmarks: (i) the baseline AI, (ii) the Poisson cognitive hierarchy model (with $\tau = 1.5$), (iii) the Harsanyi-Selten Nash equilibria, (iv) a uniform distribution over all possible strategies, or (v) a randomly selected pure strategy distribution.
+To be clear, this means all comparisons are made with respect to the strategic sample and $\hat \Lambda_s > 0$ implies the strategic sample is the best predictor of initial play for game $s$.
+We then take the average across the games to estimate $\bar \Lambda_S$ from Equation~\ref{eq:sample-avg-ratio} for each benchmark.

 Proposition \ref{prop:sample-valid} holds for each of these sample averages.
-Games were drawn via a known distribution from the population $X$ (Assumption \ref{ass:rand-settings}).
+Games were drawn via a known and fully supported distribution over the population $X$ (Assumption \ref{ass:rand-settings}).
 Human respondents were randomly assigned these games, and their answers were independent (Assumption \ref{ass:rand-humans}).
 Smoothing guarantees the first part of Assumption \ref{ass:response-support}, and the possible human responses form bounded, discrete distributions---so the required second-moment condition is satisfied.
 This means that confidence intervals must cover appropriately, and the results are externally valid for the population of all \TotalGames{} games.